calliope-pro/Filler/README.md

 - ✅ Modification
 - ✅ Distribution
 - ✅ Private use
+- ✅ Patent use
 - ❗ License and copyright notice required
+- ❗ State changes if modified

 ## 🙏 Acknowledgments